Alcohol Addiction Treatment - What are the options? - UK Home Detox

 Content Overview

-Concluding, that you or a loved one may have an alcohol problem can be scary, you may be wondering what options are available to you, for treatment and support.
-Admitting that you have a problem with alcohol is not shameful, and recovery is very possible if treatment is sought.
-This guide will explain the process of treatment and the different options available in the UK.
+Concluding that you or a loved one may have an alcohol problem can be scary.
+When this happens, you may wonder what alcohol treatment and support options are available to you.
+Admitting that you struggle with alcohol dependence is not shameful, and recovery is very much possible if treatment is sought.
+This guide will explain the process of alcohol addiction treatment and the different options available in the UK, including options like online rehab.

 Identifying Alcoholism (AUD)

-Unlike cocaine or heroin, recognising alcohol use disorder (AUD) or alcoholism can be difficult, drinking alcohol is a widely accepted part of life for many people and is socially acceptable, so when is one more drink not enough? and how can you identify this disease in yourself or a loved one?
+Unlike cocaine or heroin, recognising alcohol use disorder (AUD) or alcoholism can be difficult.
+After all, many people drink alcohol; it’s a widely accepted part of life for many people and is socially acceptable.
+So, when is ‘one more drink’ no longer enough?
+And how can you identify this disease in yourself or a loved one?

 Alcohol addiction symptoms may include the following: